-After 3 years training at my University gym while I studied Kinesiology, I landed a job at a top boutique gym in Toronto.
-The pay started at $25 an hour.
+After three years training at my university gym while studying kinesiology, I landed a job at a top boutique gym in Toronto.
+The pay started at $25 per hour.
 For a 21 year old, that was a fortune.

-My pay was soon raised to $41/hr and I consistently trained 30-40hrs/week.
+My pay was soon raised to $41 per hour and I consistently trained people for 30-40 hours each week.

 I wanted more…

 For two years I ran a bootcamp three days a week from 6:30a.m.-7:30a.m. that made me $120 cash.
 I would then travel to four clients at their house and charge $65 each hour, in cash.
 By noon, I was in the gym where I trained eight more clients and ended my day at 8:30p.m.